How To Translate a PDF Document

 Translate a PDF file using Google Translate

-- Navigate to Google Translate.
+- Navigate to Google Translate

 - Hit Translate and wait for the process to complete.
 It may take a few minutes depending on the size of the file.
 Watch the progress in the bottom left corner of your browser to make sure it is working.

 Google Translate is notoriously hit and miss when it comes to the accuracy of its translation.
 Considering it is a free app, we shouldn’t complain too loudly but it is a bit of an issue if you are preparing documents for publication or presentation.
 That said, Google Translate has made massive improvements in recent years and continues to improve.